cscorley/dissertation/chapters/4_dit/1_method.md

 would have to assign before choosing the right developer.
 The effectiveness measure allows evaluating the FLT by using the mean reciprocal rank (MRR).

-To answer \done, we run the experiment on the snapshot and changeset corpora as outlined in Section \ref{flt-methodology}.
+To answer \done, we run the experiment on the snapshot and changeset corpora as outlined in Section \ref{sec:dit-methodology}.
 We then calculate the MRR between the two sets of effectiveness measures.
 We use the Wilcoxon signed-rank test with Holm correction to determine the statistical significance of the difference between the two rankings.
-To answer \dtwo, we run the historical simulation as outlined in Section \ref{flt-methodology} and compare it to the results of batch changesets from \done.
+To answer \dtwo, we run the historical simulation as outlined in Section \ref{sec:dit-methodology} and compare it to the results of batch changesets from \done.
 Again, we calculate the MRR and use the Wilcoxon signed-rank test.